 We are deeply committed to nurturing in students a lifelong love of learning, belief in themselves, and understanding of their responsibility as citizens of the world.
 Within an accepting and egalitarian environment, we encourage each student to grow and thrive, guided by a strong sense of Jewish values and traditions.

-Now enrolling students ages 33 months through second grade for 2018-19.
+Now enrolling students ages 33 months through elementary.

 At Newman, we believe that a healthy mind, body, and spirit are all connected and that a strong education teaches children to use their gifts to work for the common good.
 Building on a tradition of academic excellence, Jewish teachings, and a commitment to social justice, we encourage our students to ask questions, grow intellectually, and develop spiritually.
 Our students learn to see the world through multiple lenses and grow to understand that we each have a unique and valuable view of the world.